Skip to Main Content

 Under the editorship of Joseph Dear II, the Jersey Journal began to challenge Mayor Hague's tactics and referred to his supporters as "Hague's Hoodlums" in words and political cartoons.
 Hague reacted by attempting to bring the press to a halt with tactics that included interference with newspaper sales, advertising, and distribution, as well as raising its tax assessment by $175,000 in 1926.
 Hague even wanted to rename Journal Square "Veterans Square" in retaliation for the paper's endorsement of his political opponent in the mayoral election of 1929; however, the locale's name was too entrenched in the city's frame of reference.
 Dear II also supported the Case-McAllister Committee investigation of Hague in 1928 and 1929.
 It reported that Hague had interfered with a Republican primary for a state senate seat, and it questioned Hague's personal finances and use of public funds.
 His last editorial for the Jersey Journal was "Hang Hitler," written in 1939.

 According to Jersey Journal reporter Peter Weiss, the paper's general support of Democratic party politics came during the Depression Era and its reform policies.
-After Hague's tenure, the Jersey Journal supported his nephew Frank Hague Eggers for mayor and opposed the successful candidate John V. Kenny.
-In 1950 the Jersey Journal campaigned against the commission form of government that brought Hague to power and advocated a return to the mayor-council form of government, which was adopted.
-When a return to the commission form of government was again suggested in 1982, the Jersey Journal defended the status quo.
+After Hague's mayoralty, the Jersey Journal supported his nephew Frank Hague Eggers for mayor and opposed the successful candidate John V. Kenny.
+In 1950, the Jersey Journal campaigned against the commission form of government that brought Hague to power; it advocated a return to the mayor-council form of government that was adopted.
+When a commission form of government was again suggested in 1982, the Jersey Journal defended the status quo.

 In 1945, S.I.
 Newhouse, Sr., bought the Jersey Journal from the Dear family.
 The Newhouse-owned Advance Publications also includes The Star-Ledger and several daily and weekly newspapers.
 Newhouse began his vast newspaper holdings with its purchase of the Staten Island Advance and the Ledger of Essex County in 1935.